 12. Where can special education and related services be provided to children with disabilities parentally-placed in a non-public school?
-Services offered to children with disabilities parentally-placed in non-public schools may

 Services offered to children with disabilities parentally-placed in non-public schools may be provided on-site at the child's non-public school, including religious schools, at the public school, or at another location.